Golf-U.S. Open snippets from third round at Erin Hills

-ERIN, Wisconsin, June 17 Following are some snippets from the third round of the U.S. Open on Saturday.
+ERIN, Wisconsin, June 17 (Reuters) - Following are some snippets from the third round of the U.S. Open on Saturday.

 Englishman Tommy Fleetwood will enter Sunday's final round one shot from the lead but says he will not be dreaming about becoming U.S. Open champion: